 Jumping is not the only activity linked to the development of patellar tendonitis.
 This condition can also be brought on by a sudden increase in activity—be it in terms of intensity or frequency.

 Tight leg muscles can also be a contributing factor, as can uneven muscle distribution in the legs that can result in an uneven pull on the patella tendon.

 Patella Tendon Pain Treatment

-Treatment of pateller tendonitis depends upon how advanced the condition is.
-In the early stages, painkillers and the at-home RICE (rest, ice, compression and elevation) are the go-to treatment methods for patella tendon pain relief.
+Treatment of patellar tendonitis depends upon how advanced the condition is.
+In the early stages, painkillers and the at-home RICE (rest, ice, compression, and elevation) are the go-to treatment methods for patella tendon pain relief.